alkhe/fluxette/README.md

 }
 ```

 Now, create your action creators.
 Action creators are not necessary, but are recommended in general.
-In smaller projects, such as the todo example, it is usually okay to omit action creators.
 It is up to you on how you implement your action creators, but one good way is to use functions that take relevant arguments, and the `state` function from your base flux module if your action creator relies on state.
 Action creators should return an action or an array of actions.
 This allows them to also use other action creators for composable application behavior.

 **creators.js**
 ```js